-It is possible that the main title of the report Chlamydia is not the name you expected.
+It is possible that the main title of the report Syphilis, Acquired is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-choices for pregnant women with genital warts include electrocautery, surgical excision, loop electrosurgical excision (LEEP), and laser surgery.
+Surgical choices for pregnant women with genital warts include electrocautery, surgical excision, loop electrosurgical excision (LEEP), and laser surgery.

 What to think about

 Surgery may be more expensive than some other treatment choices.